Best 3D Printer For Miniatures in 2023

 Build volume essentially sets a limit on the maximum size of a print.
 Depending on whether you plan to print modest miniatures, print more than one model at a time, or venture into making larger, more elaborate figurines, you’ll need to buy a printer with enough volume to suit your needs.
 A large build volume is generally synonymous with a higher price tag, which is a point worth keeping in mind.

 Given our focus here is on miniatures, chances are a more modest build volume will suit most.
-If you are taking your first steps into the world of 3D printing, then a smaller build volume that keeps the cost of the printer down is a wise decision.
+If you are taking your first steps into the world of 3D printing, then one of the best small 3D printers is a good decision.
 A budget option is an excellent introduction to 3D printing and an ideal sandbox to experiment and pick up the skills required to make quality miniatures.

 The filament is the raw material fed into the printer, melted, then layered into a print.
 There are quite a few varieties, each with its properties and applications.
 While the filament you decide to use comes down to personal preference, consider whether a printer supports the material you plan to use, and more importantly, produces good results with that particular filament.